LiamCoffey2022/Pi-Channel/README.md

 4. Launch the Pi App.
 It should connect to Pi Network now.

 # Trouble Shooting
-If you can't connect to Pi Network, please close the Pi Channel App and the Pi App and try steps 1-4 above.
+If you can't connect to Pi Network, please close the Pi Channel App and the Pi App.
+Then restart them again.